 The Newcastle Public Library's popular Acrylic Painting for Adults series continues in December with its next monthly edition, at 10:30 a.m.
 Saturday, Dec.
 10.

 Holly Saunders of the library will teach participants in various aspects of painting, from color mixing to shading, and the program will be chances to create a work of art from a provided example.

 Painters can take their work home at the end of the program.
 All supplies will be provided, although participants may bring their own brushes and a smock to keep their clothes paint-free if they choose.

 Registration is required in advance as supplies are limited.

 The Newcastle Public Library is taking children on an exploration of literature through their taste buds in its program Book 'N' Cook, at 2 p.m.
 Friday, Dec.
 9.

 The program will feature a book or books and a recipe to complement what's being read, and participants get the chance to make the dish and then eat it at the library.
-This month's theme is apple pies, and the selected book is How to Make an Apple Pie and See the World by Marjorie Priceman.
+This month's selected book is Pancakes for Breakfast by Tommy Depaola, with participants making their own pancakes after they go over the book.